-When a consumer thinks of a megabrand, she may think of Coke, Budweiser or Cheerios.
-These are all category leaders and are certainly “mega” in terms of their recognition around the world and sales figures.
+NEW YORK When a consumer thinks of a megabrand, he or she might think of Coke, Budweiser or Cheerios.
+These are all category leaders and are certainly “mega” in terms of their global recognition and sales figures.
 But looking beyond sheer size, these products are actually quite limited in their scope: soft drinks, beer and cereal, respectively.

 In a period when consumers and companies alike are spending their money more carefully, megabranding might seem like a no-brainer.

 Take a well-known brand and attach that name to other similar products.
 It certainly seems easier–and cheaper–than launching an entirely new brand.
 But to embark on a megabranding strategy is far more complex, and marketers must take a number of factors into account or they ultimately risk damaging the brand.